aipachakutiqwan/knowledge-rag/README.md

 ### 🌱  Create an environment and install dependencies

-Check out the Contributing guide to learn how to set up the environment, install dependencies, and get started contributing to this repository.
+Check out the **Managing dependencies** section of the Contributing guide to learn how to set up the environment and install dependencies.

 ### 🌱 Setting up env variables

 You can use `.env` file for set the following enviromental variables.
 ```
-export HF_TOKEN="SET_YOUR_KEY_HERE"
+export HF_TOKEN="SET_YOUR_KEY_HERE" # Hugging Face token
 ```